How It All Works

 You may also be required to pay a DAP if the amount of RAD that you are able to pay is limited by your assets.

-This Maximum Permissible Interest Rate (MPIR) is effective from 1st October 2018 to 31st December 2018 and is reviewed quarterly by the government.
+This Maximum Permissible Interest Rate (MPIR) is effective from 1 October 2023 and is reviewed quarterly by the government.
 However, the rate that will apply to you will be fixed from your date of entry to the home.